Osvetamp4/Cruisers-Tank-Game/README.md

 https://github.com/user-attachments/assets/6ec49ffc-b089-4cd0-a041-a6ae6a677e60

 This is a demo playthrough of the game, showcasing the different weapons that the player has at their disposal as well as the different types of enemies and the level layouts.

+**HOW TO PLAY**
+___

+Download and extract from the corresponding .zip files.

+Currently availible are the versions for MacOS and Windows.